cosmonic-labs/concordance/examples/bankaccount/README.md

 wash up
 ```

-You can visit the wasmCloud dashbaord ("washboard") at [https://localhost:4000](https://localhost:4000) (by deafult).
+You can visit the wasmCloud dashboard (also known as the "washboard") at [https://localhost:4000](https://localhost:4000) (by default).

-> You can start a wasmCloud host, start all of the bank account actors, and then start both the Concordance provider and your key-value provider of choice.
-Set the link definitions accordingly and then run the scenario_1.sh script in the scripts directory.
-You should then see the aggregate state stored in the CC_STATE bucket, the resulting events in the CC_EVENTS stream, and, assuming you used Redis, you'll see a balance projection in balance.ABC123 and the ledger JSON structure in ledger.ABC123.

 </details>